 Substitute elements of your brainstorming question

 Do you want the brainstorm to give you some surefire creative results?
 That is where Brain Fuel comes in.

 Let’s use this example for the umpteenth time: ‘How can we improve our customer service?’.
 Now let’s change or add locations, problem owners, or solutions.
-They do not have to have anything to do with your situation at all, on the contrary!
+They do not have to have anything to do with your situation at all.
+On the contrary!
+On the contrary!

 The Transporter: ‘How might we improve our customer service in Japan?’

 The Superhero: ‘How might Nelson Mandela improve our customer service?’